SANDY, Utah – The family of the Sandy man accused of stabbing his father and sister are speaking out about the violent encounter.

 “Honestly, it’s been just like a roller coaster; I’m angry and then I’m sad,” said Atu Vaitai.

-She and her sister, Ana Da Silva, are leaning on each other.
+The St. George News reports she and her sister, Ana Da Silva, are leaning on each other.
 They’re trying to come to terms with a violent attack police say happened inside their parents Sandy home on May 13.

 Sandy Police say their brother, 26-year-old Sione Vaitai, stabbed his father and 14-year-old sister with a machete.